djkost85/ngn/README.markdown

-Ngn CMF1232
+Ngn CMF
 =======
-The Ngn CMF project makes it easier for developers to create rich web applications.123
+The Ngn CMF project makes it easier for developers to create rich web applications.